amitlevy/justaneuron/README.md

 Below is the original README from create-react-app:

-# Getting Started with Create React App
+## Getting Started with Create React App:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).